Our Mission: To work with Redwood Valley residents and other stakeholders to enhance, maintain, and protect the rural character of our community.

 Redwood Valley Municipal Advisory Council (RVMAC), established in May, 2016 by the Mendocino County Board of Supervisors.
 MAC members are volunteers and receive no salary or other compensation.
 Membership applications are available in a link on this website ("About RV MAC").

 Join us!
-Next RV MAC will not meet in December, so the next meeting is Wednesday, January 8, 2025, 5:30 to 7pm.
-We have invited a Guest Speaker, to be announced-watch this space.
+Next RV MAC will not meet in December.
+Next meeting is Wednesday, January 8, 2025, 5:30 to 7pm.
+Our Guest Speaker will be Jeff Adair, Office of Emergency Services (OES) Coordinator, to discuss local sirens (or lack thereof) and other issues.
 RV MAC meetings are in person at the RV Grange, and on Zoom (when we have a technician who can operate the equipment), the 2nd WEDNESDAY of each month.

 *TO GET ON OUR EMAIL LIST, SEND YOUR EMAIL ADDRESS TO: wickboyd@comcast.net and you will get a monthly email with the Agenda and Zoom address.
 To read prior agendas and minutes, go to Meetings tab and follow the links to the Brownactmeeting.com website.
 TO BECOME A MEMBER OF THE RV MAC apply with the Mendocino County Clerk of the Board at https://mendocino.legistar.com/Page.aspx?M=W